igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/reverse/Reverse.md

 [Puzzle files](.)

-Implement a function, which accepts a `String` input and returns a reversed copy.
+Given a `String` implement a function which returns a reversed copy of that string.

 ## Limitations: